gbenroscience/layit/README.md

 Your ui scripts should be defined in the `uiscripts` directory.
 You may create folders and subfolders within the `uiscripts` directory

-Define an `imports` tag anywhere in the xml layout and the library will load the scripts defined in the imports tag
+Define an `imports` tag anywhere in the xml layout and the library will load the scripts defined in the `imports` tag.<br>
+This allows you to separate your ui(the xml layout) from its logic and other related logic.